amanfredi/standards-events/README.md

       See [the MAINTAINERS file for this repo](https://github.com/gilt/events-standards/blob/master/MAINTAINERS) for an example.

-  2. Create a team in githb named "governance-protocol" with `write` access to the repository (all others having `read`-only access).
+  2. Create a team in github named "governance-protocol" with `write` access to the repository (all others having `read`-only access).

   3. Create a "CONTRIBUTIONS.md" file in the rood of the repository that describes the policy by which contributions will be accepted.
 The standard Gilt policy is modeled after the docker hub project.
 Pls feel free to link directly to the [standard CONTRIBUTIONS.md policy](https://github.com/gilt/events-standards/blob/master/CONTRIBUTIONS.md) for your project.